dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 ### Travis CI

-Travis' job is to follow a recipe for how to verify and build a library/app, often by executing automated tests and other verification measures.
-This recipe is defined in the `.travis.yml` configuration file contained in each dhis2 repository.
-Together with _what_ to do, and _how_ to do it, we define what environment it should do so
+We use Travis to run a series of tasks on a source repository.
+These tasks are described in a recipe, which is contained in the `.travis.yml` configuration file in each source repository.
+Together with _what_ to do, and _how_ to do it, the recipe defines what environment it should do so _with_.
-_with_.

-Travis is used by all repositories to build the branches when a pull request is opened.
-Aside from that, usage of Travis varies slightly for the back-end and the front-end applications and libraries.
+A recipe typically contains steps that verify (with automated tests and other verifcation measures) and build the library or front-end app.
+The tasks will vary slightly for the back-end and the front-end applications and libraries.

-In addition to building the PRs we use Travis to build each commit that gets pushed to the *DHIS2* repository.
-The _build artifact_, which is the result of that commit, gets pushed to the respective *D2-CI* repository.

-So each commit is built by Travis, and each of those build artifacts are stored, across all branches and all tags, in what is in fact a git-based _build artifact repository_.

-Travis also creates a *BUILD_INFO* file that contains the SHA the artifact is created from, along with a timestamp of when it was built.

-Now we have a direct link between each commit in the build repository and the commit it was created from in the source repository.

 ### Jenkins CI

 The primary function of Jenkins is to build and verify the production branches of the [DHIS2 core](dhis2/dhis2-core).
 Much like Travis does for the front-end apps/libs, it follows a recipe on how to do so in order to run unit tests, integration tests, or what have you.

 After Jenkins is satisified the build is polished gold, it creates the artifact we know as `dhis.war`.
 This artifact is then uploaded to the _build artifact repository_, which in this case isn't *Git* but *Amazon S3*.

 ### Amazon S3

 As mentioned above, we use a S3 bucket as an artifact repository for core build artifacts.

 ### NPM

 For front-end libraries, Travis will publish the _exact_ same artifact it creates and stores in our Git-based artifact repository to NPM.

 ## The lifecycle of a commit

 Now that we have a clear idea of what each service is responsible for, we can trace the path a commit takes through the build system for a given _App_, _Lib_, or the _Core_.

 ![](/assets/build_arch/app_commit.png)